Rockenbrew

 Gear list

-A gear list for counting cells might look like this.
-There's any number of options and there's often barely a ceiling on the price you can pay for each item.
-However, broadly, the higher prices offer greater accuracy and high-use/specific-use functionality; most of which is wasted on a cell counting exercise.
-We're doing a handful of counts a day and more interested in precision than accuracy.
+A gear list for counting cells might look like these, below.
+There's any number of options and there's no apparent ceiling on the price you can pay for each item.
+However, broadly, the higher prices offer greater accuracy and high-use or specific-use functionality; most of which is wasted on a cell counting exercise.
+If we're doing a handful of counts a day and more interested in precision than accuracy, then we can happily settle on low- or mid-range options.

 I've built this list with price foremost in mind, but also precision.
 In addition to the list, I've provided some colour on the purpose of each component.
 This is only guidance and you must consider your specific needs and seek advice where necessary.